zhukunqian/pkm2png/README.md

 execute pkm2png.bat (windows)

-it will search pkm file in  current folder and subfolders , and convert to png file.
+it will search pkm file in  pkmFiles folder , and convert to png file.

-linux / macos :
+support pkm20 format

-you must download android sdk, etc1tool is in $ANDROID_SDK/platform-tools
+linux / macos : not supported

 ----------------------------------------------------